xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractmemberdeftype/inbodydescription.md

+In-body description of the member.

 ## Signature

 ```typescript
 inbodyDescription?: InbodyDescriptionDataModel | undefined;
 ```

+## Remarks

+Contains documentation that appears within the member's implementation body, typically used for additional implementation notes or internal documentation that supplements the main member description.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>